Configuration Files

 need_stdout = true

-Note: Some tools detect that their output is piped and don't add style information unless you add a parameter which usually looks like --color always.
-This isn't normally necessary for cargo because bacon, by default, sets the CARGO_TERM_COLOR environnment variable.
+Note: Some tools detect that their output is piped and don’t add style information unless you add a parameter which usually looks like --color always.
+This isn’t normally necessary for cargo because bacon, by default, sets the CARGO_TERM_COLOR environment variable.

 Analyzers